wireless-broadband-alliance/wba-openroaming-portal/docs/INSTALLATION.md

 - sh generatePfxSigningKey.sh
 ```

-6. **Migrations, Fixtures and Permissions**: Still inside of the`web` container, you need to run this 3 commands to load
+## 7. **Migrations, Fixtures and Permissions**

+Still inside of the`web` container, you need to run this 3 commands to load
 the database schema, load is respective settings and add permissions to a specific folder to save images:

 ```bash
 - php bin/console doctrine:migrations:migrate